“What I Learned About My ADHD Brain on Quarantine”

 During this time, we are all focused on safety, and keeping life as normal as possible.
 That is as it should be.
 But the one thing I’ve learned is that people with ADHD have a low tolerance for unhappiness.
 Fun is desperately important for us.
 Schedule in fun time.
 If you can safely go out to the yard, do that.
 If you can’t, play games inside.
 If you’re alone, play online games.
 Stay on a schedule, take your medications, but make sure to have fun.

-After two weeks on quarantine, my daughter tested negative for COVID-19.
+After two weeks on quarantine, my daughter tested negative for it.
 We are overjoyed and relieved, but also sobered.
 I’d like to think we are ready for whatever comes next.

 THIS ARTICLE IS PART OF ADDITUDE’S FREE PANDEMIC COVERAGE

 To support our team as it pursues helpful and timely content throughout this pandemic, please join us as a subscriber.
 Your readership and support help make this possible.
 Thank you.